adam3smith/lis546_Sp24/content/tables-trees-triples.md

 ---
 # Tables, Trees, and Triples
 **Original Author: Nic Weber**
-**Editing & Updates: Bree Norlander**
+**Editing & Updates: Bree Norlander, Sebastian Karcher**

 ## Introduction
-Susan Leigh Star once famously wrote that "Information science is the study of boring things."
-(Star, 2002) [PDF](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.19.7523&rep=rep1&type=pdf).
+Susan Leigh Star once famously wrote that "Information science is the study of boring things." [(Star, 2002) [PDF]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.19.7523&rep=rep1&type=pdf).
 She meant this in loving way.
 As a field of practitioners and researchers we're concerned with the organization and encoding of information, as well as the standards and practices that govern reliable knowledge production.
 This requires us to study and become versant in particular "boring" details of how information is represented within broader information systems and infrastructures.
 An information infrastructure is, by Starr's account, highly relational.
 Information and infrastructures mean different things to different people at different points in time.
 Data is no different.
 In fact, there is a soundbite that you may come across in the data curation community that goes like this:

 > One person's metadata is another person's data.